 Being Aware of Health

 While concerts are enjoyable, they also have potential health hazards.
 The biggest one is hearing loss from prolonged exposure to loud noise.
 If concertgoers suffer from epilepsy, then they should check that the staging does not feature lighting which could trigger fits.
 If people are actually concerned about the potential health effects of concerts, they should discuss it with a doctor.
-They could use the popular livi health app to talk via video with an NHS GP.

 It is worth bringing a bottle of water into the gig or purchasing a non-alcoholic drink from the bar.
 Doing so will help to prevent dehydration.
 People who are in the standing area and dance a lot will be more susceptible.
 Early signs of dehydration include thirstiness, a dry mouth, dizziness and headaches.